-If the problem that I’m solving isn’t BIG enough, so that when they see my solution, they’re like, “Oh my gosh, finally, I’ve been waiting for this!”
+If the problem that I’m solving isn’t BIG enough when they see my solution they aren’t like, “Oh my gosh, finally, I’ve been waiting for this!”

 … that tells me right out the bat, I don’t want that kinda person.

 It means I have to educate them on the problem, NOT just my solution – that sucks, okay.

 I want someone who is currently conscious of their problems and their pain already.

 … this also means that they’re in a state to react to my sales letter.

 - I want my Dream Customer to have bought the red ocean products, but still, be feeling hopeful.

 I want them currently in a state where they feel abandoned, forgotten, almost betrayed.

 Meaning, they went in, and they purchased, “I’m gonna do CrossFit!”

 …and they’re doing it, and then suddenly, they’re painfully conscious of the lack of results…